-302 EQUIPMENT REQUIREMENT - FUEL CONSUMPTION:
+3032 EQUIPMENT REQUIREMENT - FUEL CONSUMPTION:

-- 302.1 The owner or operator of any unit demonstrating compliance with an emission limit in Section 301 expressed as pounds per million Btu must install and maintain in service a non-resetting, totalizing fuel meter for each fuel prior to the compliance demonstration.
-The owner or operator of any unit with a combustion system that operates at only one firing rate who is demonstrating compliance with an emission limit expressed as pounds per million Btu must install and maintain in service a non-resetting, totalizing time or fuel meter for each fuel. - 302.2 Meters that require electric power to operate must be provided a permanent supply of electric power that cannot be unplugged, switched off, or reset except by the main power supply circuit for the building and associated equipment or the unit's safety shut-off switch.
-Any person operating any unit subject to this rule may not shut off electric power to a unit meter unless the unit is not operating and is shut down for maintenance or safety. - 303 EQUIPMENT REQUIREMENT MAINTENANCE: The owner or operator of any unit subject to this rule must perform combustion system maintenance in accordance with the manufacturer's schedule and specifications as identified in the manual or other written materials supplied by the manufacturer, distributor, installer, or maintenance company.
+3032.1 The owner or operator of any unit demonstrating compliance with an emission limit ofin Sections 301 or 302 expressed as pounds per million Btu must install and maintain in service a non-resetting, totalizing fuel meter for each fuel prior to the compliance demonstration.
+The owner or operator of any unit with a combustion system that operates at only one firing rate who is demonstrating compliance with an emission limit expressed as pounds per million Btu must install and maintain in service a non-resetting, totalizing time or fuel meter for each fuel.

+303.2 The owner or operator of any unit exempt from the NOx and CO emission limits in

+- Sections 301 or 302 pursuant to Section 115 must comply with one of the following conditions: - a.
+Install and maintain in service a non-resetting, totalizing fuel meter in the fuel line for each fuel burned.
+Each unit serviced by the fuel line must have a meter installed to monitor fuel consumption; or - Install and maintain in service a non-resetting, totalizing hour meter.
+This requirement applies to each unit relying on an hour meter to estimate fuel usage.
+In this case, the fuel usage must be calculated by multiplying the number of operating hours for the unit by the rated heat input capacity for the unit; or - c.
+Install and maintain in service a computerized tracking system that maintains a continuous daily record of hours of operation and/or fuel consumption rate.
+If only hours of operation are recorded, the fuel usage must be calculated by multiplying the number of operating hours for the unit by the rated heat input capacity for the unit.
+If both hours of operation and fuel consumption rate are recorded, the actual recorded fuel consumption rate must be integrated over the actual number of hours operated to determine total fuel usage. - Meters that require electric power to operate must be provided a permanent supply of electric power that cannot be unplugged, switched off, or reset except by the main power supply circuit for the building and associated equipment or the unit's safety shut-off switch.
+Any person operating any unit subject to this rule may not shut off electric power to a unit meter unless the unit is not operating and is shut down for maintenance or safety. - 3043 EQUIPMENT REQUIREMENT MAINTENANCE: The owner or operator of any unit subject to this rule must perform combustion system maintenance in accordance with the manufacturer's schedule and specifications as identified in the manual or other written materials supplied by the manufacturer, distributor, installer, or maintenance company.
 Records of maintenance must be maintained as provided in Section 502.1.